 Make the Best of Your Season

-I think it’s also important to note that God tells his people to stay busy, build a life, and raise a family while they are waiting to be returned home.
+I think it’s also important to note that in the book of Jeremiah in chapter 29, God tells his people to stay busy, build a life, and raise a family while they are waiting to be returned home.
 God even tells them to invest in the welfare of the city where they are enslaved!
 Now in this particular instance, God tells them exactly how long they will be exiled.
 We, unfortunately, don’t know how long our seasons of trial will last.
 But the example we can take from this is that even when we are in limbo or a season of trial or hardship, we should still try to live a fruitful life that honors God.

 How Jeremiah 29:11 Changed My Life

 I have grown as a Christian with this beautiful verse, but it should not be our “life verse.”
 It is important to remember that this isn’t a promise to us, it is a lesson.